xrootd/howto/docs/ec/admintasks.md

 ### Identify debris left behind

 This happens when a data server is offline while a file was deleted, and the file was copied back later.
-XrdEC will automatically ignore these "debris".
+XrdEC will automatically ignore these "debris" (zip files).

 **XrdEC SHOULD print out them for cleaning**: more on this later